cpow-89/discogspy/README.md

 -->

-# Project name here
+# Discogspy

-> Summary description here.
+> Discogspy is an easy to use python wrapper around the discogs api.

 This file will become your README and also the index of your documentation.